-Ø, Share of portfolio with EEDI value 10% below EEDI requirement 87% 1 T "Zero emission ready" vessels (capital-weighted) 4% 170 Partners who comply with our Maritime investment criteria 100%2 Ĩ. Average Annual Emissions Ratio (AER) 7.5 3 Ĩ. Average Carbon Intensity Indicator rating (CII) C 4 Direct investments in vessels dedicated to the transportation of fossil fuels (capital-weighted, all investments) 66%
+Ø, Share of portfolio with EEDI value 10% below EEDI requirement 92% T-=== "Zero emission ready" vessels (capital-weighted) 3% 200 Partners who comply with our Maritime investment criteria 100%2 Average Annual Emissions Ratio (AER) 7.2 Ĩ. Average Carbon Intensity Indicator rating (CII) C Direct investments in vessels dedicated to the transportation of fossil fuels (capital-weighted, all investments) 61%

-1 89% of relevant investments have reported numbers, capital-weighted.
-2 Our partners are defined as PMF Maritime Fund, Knutsen Group and Tailwind.
-3 84% of relevant investments have reported numbers, capital-weighted.
-4 95% of relevant investments have reported letter, capital-weighted.
+84% of relevant investments have reported numbers or are relevant to measure, capital-weighted.
+Our partners are defined as PMF Maritime Fund, Knutsen Group and Tailwind.

+76% of relevant investments have reported numbers, capital-weighted.
+87% of relevant investments have reported letter, capital-weighted.

 A significant portion of our maritime investments consists of LNG vessels, which are commonly regarded as a preferable alternative to conventional oil, but that still emits CO2 and contributes to climate change.
-We have decided not to make any new investments in ships involved in the transportation of fossil fuels from 2025.
 However, due to the increased significance of LNG imports to Europe, particularly Germany, following the Russian attack on Ukraine, LNG vessels will still be an important part of our fleet for the next few years.
 Nevertheless, it is still our long-term goal to decrease this part of our portfolio and increase the part that is in line with the net zero future.

-UN Global Compact Communication on progress Report 2023/2024
+UN Global Compact (UNGC) Communication on progress Report 2024/2025